 "Ed, you should know better than to eat the camera.
 Just think of what it might do to your digestive tracts!"''(Start shaking your monitor now.)''
 How does one show that the on-screen action is getting out of control?
 By having it hit the camera!
 The entire screen will shake, or be obscured by gunk or debris.
 If the impact is really bad, it will crack the lens or even break the camera, treating the audience to a screenful of static.
 Normally, when a camera shakes during filming, it's considered a mistake, and it's edited out or the scene is reshot.
 After all, the shake ruins Willing Suspension of Disbelief by drawing attention to the camera — "why the hell is there a camera in the setting?"
 An actual crack in the camera lens would also guarantee a new shot, since the crack would be in every shot and the lens would ultimately need to be replaced.
-All the same, some filmmakers and showrunners will use camera shaking or other abuse intentionally.
+All the same, some filmmakers and showrunners will use camera shaking or other abuse intentionally, sometimes Played for Laughs.
 The phenomenon has proliferated to the point where it's being used in computer-generated Special Effects shots, animation, and video games — Camera Abuse without the camera.
 Of course, Camera Abuse can be justified when it's explicitly presented as the view from an In-Universe Camera — such as an Insecurity Camera, a character's handheld camera or even just someone's first-person point of view.
 Not surprisingly, there's quite a bit of overlap with Deadline News.
 As a use of the medium as something more than the medium, this is a subtrope of Painting the Medium.
 Compare Body Wipe, where someone often walks into the camera, Jitter Cam, False Camera Effects, Lens Flare, Screen Shake, Screen Tap, Ominous Visual Glitch, Snowy Screen of Death, Fight Woosh.
 Frequently overlaps with Interface Screw when used in videogames.
 Not to be confused with Camera Screw.
 (You can stop shaking your monitor now.
 No, really.
 You're going to break it or something.)

 — Edd, Ed, Edd 'n' Eddy